Trove (video game): Environments

+Geode Biomes

+The Geode Sanctuary is considered to be a hub biome.
+Players are met out in the Sunseeker Spire, which is known to be the home building of the Geodians.
+They can also travel to three different Geode Caves, known as Moonglow Grotto, Sunken Sunvault, and Verdant Veins.
+There are tiers for the caves, which can be met out with requirement upgrades on Geode equipment.

+The Geode Topside is the battle biome where players do their casual battle gameplay on usual biomes.
+However, there are three special Leviathans that can be found in a specific land called Eerie Vale.
+The chests found after beating the Leviathan can be unlocked with Leviathan keys.
+There are also five-star dungeons with two three-star battles, and three cursed skull battles.
+The dungeon can be activated by destroying a Dark Heart located inside of it.
+By defeating all battles, players are given a Geode Chest with Crystalline Cores, or, in a rare chance, Forge Fragments.
+Crystalline gear can also be found inside Geode Topside chests, in a rare chance.
+They can be upgraded with Forge Fragments, and they can also be made on Sunseeker's Crytalforge.

 Classes

 There are currently 18 classes within Trove.
-These are: Bard, Boomeranger, Candy Barbarian, Chloromancer, Dino Tamer, Dracolyte, Fae Trickster, Gunslinger,Ice Sage, Knight, Lunar Lancer, Neon Ninja, Pirate Captain, Revenant, Shadow Hunter, Solarion, Tomb Raiser, Vanguardian.
+These are: Bard, Boomeranger, Candy Barbarian, Chloromancer, Dino Tamer, Dracolyte, Fae Trickster, Gunslinger, Ice Sage, Knight, Lunar Lancer, Neon Ninja, Pirate Captain, Revenant, Shadow Hunter, Solarion, Tomb Raiser, Vanguardian.
 Each Character has their own strengths and weaknesses making the play style for each varied.

-Most classes are designed to resemble a particular Biome whilst others are said to be 'roamer' classes which do not originate from any particular biome, according to in game lore.

 Each Character has a selection of unique abilities which unlock within the first few levels of play.
 Each Character has a main attack, secondary attack, unique passive ability, and 2 extra skills which can be triggered when desired and have built in cooldowns, limiting their use.
 The Unique passive ability allows the class to utilize their class mechanics, for example the Tomb Raiser class obtains charges called 'souls' either when a set period of time has passed or when an enemy is defeated.
 The Tomb Raiser can store up to 3 of these charges at any one time and can expend them using their secondary attack ability to summon NPC character minions to help him in combat.